Q100190: Installation issues of Foundry products on Mac OS Sierra and above

-Installing Foundry products in Mac OS Sierra will raise an installation warning as we are not an identified developer.
+Installing Foundry products in Mac OS Sierra and above will raise an installation warning as we are not an identified developer.

-MORE INFORMATIONCurrently many Foundry products will receive an installation warning when installing on OS Sierra.
+MORE INFORMATIONCurrently many Foundry products will receive an installation warning when installing on OS Sierra and above.
 In previous OS versions you could navigate to the Security & privacy section in the preferences and set 'Allow apps to be download from: Anywhere', which would remove any future installation warnings.